benpetit/benpetit.github.io/_posts/2018-9-17-Recent-advances-I.md

 1. An <strong>"imagination core"</strong>, which itself consists in two elements:
     1. A <em>policy network</em>, which parameterizes a policy $\hat{\pi}$.
-    2. A environment model, which takes a state and an action, and returns an estimate of the reward and the following state.
+    2. An <em>environment model</em>, which takes a state and an action, and returns an estimate of the reward and the following state.
 2. A <strong>rollout encoder</strong>, which is basically an LSTM network whose function is to encode a sequence of actions and states into a high-dimensional space.
-3. An <strong>aggregator</strong>, which simply concatenates a certain number of rollout representations (outputs of the rollout encoder). <strong>CHECKER QUE C'EST BIEN LE CAS!</strong>
+3. An <strong>aggregator</strong>, which simply concatenates a certain number of rollout representations (outputs of the rollout encoder).
 4. A <strong>model-free RL algorithm</strong>, which learns a policy $\pi$.
 In the paper, an A3C model is used (see [1] for more details).
 This algorithm only takes the actual "real" observation as input (it is completely independent from the previous elements).
 5. A <strong>policy module</strong>, which takes as inputs both the <em>aggregated rollout representations</em> and the <em>output of the model-free RL algorithm</em>, and outputs a policy vector and an estimated value.